Drinion/security/README.md

 # Lecture on Security
-This repository aims to organize my ever increasing amount of files who are related to the lecture 'Security'.
+This repository aims to be a general storage for all files related to the lecture 'Security'.